kikoneto/project_defense/README.md

 # To run Shade News you have to:

 # 1. Open client folder with VS Code
+# 2. Install the dependencies using $ npm install
 # 2. run $ npm start
 # 3. Done!
 Enjoy the project.